Skip to main content

 Allopatric Speciation

 Allopatric speciation occurs when a population is geographically separated, leading to reproductive isolation.
-Over time, the isolated populations may evolve independently due to different environmental pressures, genetic drift, and mutations, resulting in the emergence of new species.
-This process highlights the importance of physical barriers in the diversification of life.
+This separation can result from physical barriers like mountains or rivers, preventing gene flow between groups.
+Over time, the isolated populations may evolve independently, potentially leading to the emergence of new species.

 Recommended video: